What Is Urge Surfing?

 Resistance isn’t the only way to manage cravings and other impulses.
-Sometimes it’s easier to simply let go and move through what you’re experiencing without judgement—or action.
+Sometimes it’s easier to simply let go and move through what you’re experiencing without judgment—or action.
 In behavioral therapy, this is a distress tolerance skill known as urge surfing.

-Managing Distress Tolerance
+Managing Distress Tolerance with Urge Surfing

 While in recovery, especially in the first few months, it sometimes feels as though every negative thought or sensation is amplified to the highest degree.
 You might repeatedly remember fragments of difficult conversations, misdeeds, or abuse.
 You could also experience tingling, nausea, pounding headaches, muscle tension, and other uncomfortable physical symptoms.